PRosenb/DeepSleepScheduler/README.md

 All following options are to be set before the include where **no** `LIBCALL_DEEP_SLEEP_SCHEDULER` is defined.

 #### General options ####
-- `#define DEEP_SLEEP_DELAY`: Prevent the CPU from entering sleep for the specified amount of milliseconds after finishing the previous task.
+- `#define SLEEP_DELAY`: Prevent the CPU from entering sleep for the specified amount of milliseconds after finishing the previous task.
 - `#define SUPERVISION_CALLBACK`: Allows to specify a callback `Runnable` to be called when a task runs too long.
 When the callback returns, the CPU is restarted after 15 ms by the watchdog.
 The callback method is called directly from the watchdog interrupt.
 This means that e.g. `delay()` does not work.